Is An FHA Loan Right For You?

 Here are the most significant benefits of the FHA home loan program.
 And if you are a first-time homebuyer, then the FHA home loan program needs to be one of the loan programs you consider.

 The flexible credit score options with the FHA home loan program are the best in the industry.
-While most loan programs (ie Conforming, Jumbo, and Bank Statement) have significant increases in interest rates with mid to low-level credit scores, the FHA loan program does not.
+While most loan programs (i.e., conforming, jumbo, and bank statement loan programs) have significant increases in interest rates with mid to low-level credit scores, the FHA loan program does not.

 If you have a 680 credit score, you will get the same rate as someone with a 780 credit score.
 I don’t think there is another loan program in any industry, such as car loans or personal loans) that is this flexible.

 As you move below the 680 credit score level, some lenders might increase the interest rate.
-However, the increases will still be significantly less than the other loan programs.
+However, the increases will usually be less than those in other loan programs.

 Another huge FHA loan benefit is the low down payment requirement for homebuyers.
 It’s only 3.5% of the purchase price, that’s it.
 So if you buy a $400,000 home, that is only $14,000.
 A lot of money but significantly less than the 20% down payment that is traditionally required.